Actyx/Actyx/web/developer.actyx.com/docs/home/actyx_products.md

 ### Actyx Pond

-Actyx Pond is an opinionated TypeScript framework that is built on top of the middleware abstractions that ActyxOS provides.
+Actyx Pond is an opinionated TypeScript framework that is built on top of the ActyxOS event service.
+With Actyx Pond we make it easier for you to write correct event-driven applications that run across the different devices in your deployment.

-At the core of Actyx Pond lies a powerful programming model that makes it easier for you to write correct event-driven applications.
+At the core of Actyx Pond lies a powerful programming model which guarantees eventually consistent business logic in a completely decentralized environment without coordinating entities.
-This programming model can take some time getting used to but once you get the hang of it provides you with a well structured approach to build sophisticated solutions for your use-cases.
+This implies that you can write applications that keep making progress in the face of network partitions or intermittent network failure but eventually converge to a consistent result once changes are propagated.

 To learn more about the Actyx Pond programming model and how you can start writing solutions on top of Actyx Pond please start [here](pond/getting-started.md).